tomtom28/Train-Scheduler/README.md

 ### The clock ticks each second
 ![Page Logo](/screenshots/Title Logo.png)

-### Each minute, on the minute, the table refreshes
+### Each minute, on the minute, the trains are sorted in order of departure
 ![Train Table](/screenshots/Train Table.png)

 ### Add a train to the database using the submit form